What we know about the Highland Park shooting suspect

 Hours after gunfire interrupted the Highland Park, Illinois, July Fourth parade, killing six people and wounding dozens more, police apprehended the man they believe was responsible.

-Robert "Bobby" E. Crimo III, 22, has yet to be formally charged in the shooting, which authorities have said they believe he carried out by climbing onto the rooftop of a nearby business and opening fire on the parade minutes after it started, sending parade-goers fleeing for safety.
+Robert "Bobby" E. Crimo III, 21, has yet to be formally charged in the shooting, which authorities said he allegedly carried out by climbing onto the rooftop of a nearby business and opening fire on the parade minutes after it started, sending parade-goers running for safety.

+Investigators believe the suspect "preplanned this attack for several weeks," Chris Covelli, spokesperson for the Lake County Major Crimes Task Force, said in a news conference Tuesday afternoon.
+The suspect dressed in women's clothing to help conceal his identity, Covelli said, blended in with the crowds as they fled the area, and went to his mother's house.

+Law enforcement have yet to establish a motive, but Covelli said there has been no information to suggest the attack was "racially motivated, motivated by religion or any other protected status."
+There is no indication anyone else was involved, Covelli said.

-He was taken into custody soon after police publicly identified him as a "person of interest" who the FBI said was "being sought for his alleged involvement in the shooting of multiple individuals" at Highland Park's Independence Day parade.
-Police captured him near Lake Forest, Illinois, after he led police on a brief chase when a North Chicago police officer attempted a traffic stop.
+The suspect was taken into custody soon after police publicly identified him Monday as a "person of interest" who the FBI said was "being sought for his alleged involvement in the shooting of multiple individuals" at Highland Park's Independence Day parade.

-After he was apprehended, authorities also referred to Crimo as a "suspect," a term which, in this case, was "synonymous" with "person of interest," Christopher Covelli, spokesperson for the Lake County Major Crime Task Force, said.

-Law enforcement officials "processed a significant amount of digital evidence today which helped lead investigators in this direction," he said.
+The suspect took his mother's vehicle, and a member of the community saw him, Covelli said.
+That individual called 911 and North Chicago police conducted a traffic stop and took him into custody.

+Police previously said Crimo was 22 years old, but on Tuesday, said he is actually 21.

 Here's what we know about him.